open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 - [Set up and best practices](https://learn.microsoft.com/en-us/windows/wsl/install#set-up-and-best-practices)
 - [Check which version of WSL you are running](https://learn.microsoft.com/en-us/windows/wsl/install#check-which-version-of-wsl-you-are-running) – ensure you are using version 2.
 Take a screenshot of the output and send it to us on the Discord #vi-software channel.

-**From now on, run the commands in the Debian app from your Windows Start menu.**
+**From now on, run commands in the Debian app from your Windows Start menu whenever appropriate and possible.**

 ## Dependencies Overview